kubernetes/enhancements/keps/sig-architecture/617-improve-kep-implementation/README.md

 ### 3) Move KEPs from flat-files to a directory structure

-It's sometimes useful to have secondary documents alongside a KEP, for example image files.
+It's sometimes useful to have secondary documents—for example, image files—alongside a KEP.
 To make this cleaner, new KEPs will be created in their own sub-directories of the SIG-specific directories.
 As per the above, a KEPs directory would be named as `1234-short-human-friendly-string`.
 Inside that directory, the body of the KEP would be `README.md`.
 Supporting documents and